Inter-American Development Bank

 Nina Rapoport

 Nina Rapoport is a research fellow in Behavioral Economics in the Research Department of the IDB.
-She received a Master in Behavioral Economics in 2018 from University Paris 1 Panthéon-Sorbonne and holds a double Bachelor’s degree in Economics and Psychology from the Hebrew University of Jerusalem.
-Her research focuses on prosocial behavior under uncertainty.
+She holds a master's in Behavioral Economics from University Paris 1 Panthéon-Sorbonne and a dual bachelor’s degree in Economics and Psychology from the Hebrew University of Jerusalem.
+She is passionate about applying behavioral insights to public policy.
+Her research interests include participative pricing and charitable giving.

 Reader Interactions